chopicalqui/ScanScriptCreator/README.md

 ## Objective

-During penetration tests, we eventually do not have time to completely scan the entire network in scope.
-In addition, as we want to manually start penetration testing as soon as possible, we would like to have scan results as fast as possible.
-Consequently, this script creates a Nmap or Masscan scan script file, which aids in the fast identification of interesting services (e.g., FTP, HTTP, etc.) but still continues scanning the remaining ports for later analysis.
+As we want to manually start penetration testing as soon as possible, we would like to have scan results as fast as possible.
+Consequently, this script creates a Nmap or Masscan scan script file, which first scans the most promising services (e.g., FTP, HTTP, SMB, etc.) and afterwards continues scanning the remaining ports.

 Note that this script only creates Nmap and Masscan script files but does not execute the Nmap or Masscan scripts directly for the following two reasons: